 - Psychiatric Mental Health Across the Lifespan — Manage care throughout the lifespan of diverse populations and practice within a variety of acute and primary care settings.
 Graduates who complete Psychiatric Mental Health Nurse Practitioner Program meet eligibility for national certification through the American Nurses Credentialing Center (ANCC).
 View the course requirements of this track.

-For students who aim to make an impact in policy analysis, formulation, implementation or other areas in the health care delivery system, our Nurse Leader Track provides the knowledge to help you achieve your goals.
+For students who aim to make an impact in policy analysis, formulation, implementation or other areas in the health care delivery system, our Nurse Administration and Leadership Track provides the knowledge to help you achieve your goals.
 This focus area includes:

 State Regulatory Requirements

 Due to regulatory requirements in the states listed below, we are unable to accept or enroll students in the Doctor of Nursing Practice program who intend to reside in any of these states while pursuing a DNP: Delaware, Louisiana, Maryland, Massachusetts, New Hampshire, New York, Tennessee and Oregon.**